 8) Your Purposes of Using The Voice Recorder

-What is your purpose of using the digital voice recorder?
+What is your purpose in using the digital voice recorder?
 The applications are so diverse that which ranged from vocal recording, music recording, interview, meeting, classroom uses, outdoor environment recording and so much more.
 A single recorder will not fit all applications.
 Some recorders might be perfectly suitable for a particular application while being very weak for other applications.

-If you plan to use it for audio recording in the classroom, interview, vocal and casual singing, those affordable low or mid range digital voice recorders will be sufficient to deliver good sound quality for these purposes.
+If you plan to use it for audio recording in the classroom, interview, vocal and casual singing, those affordable low or mid-range digital voice recorders will be sufficient to deliver good sound quality for these purposes.
 And you should go for the high-end digital recorders if you plan to use it for more professional sound or music production projects.